 Tip 16 – Weather can change quickly in Vietnam

 The weather in Vietnam can change very quickly.
-You may wake up in the morning, and it is hot and sunny outside, but before noon the temperature drops, and a huge monsoon rain has started.
+You may wake up in the morning, and it is hot and sunny outside, but before noon, the temperature drops, and a huge monsoon rain starts.
 So be prepared for the weather to change.
 Have an umbrella or rain poncho or clothes that you can quickly layer.

-Because the weather changes so quickly, you see that every motorcycle usually has a rain poncho in the cabinet under the motorbike seat.
+Because the weather changes so quickly, every motorcycle usually has a rain poncho in the cabinet under the motorbike seat.
 The reason is that they know the weather can change quickly.

 Tip 18 – Sapa Vietnam is great to visit.

-One of my favorite things to do in Vietnam is to see Ethnic minorities.
+One of my favorite things in Vietnam is seeing Ethnic minorities.
 Sapa is a great place to see how a large part of the population in Vietnam lives.
 One of the main minorities in Sapa is the Hmong.
 Many tour companies offer tours to see some of the Hmong villages.

 A travel guide in Sapa that we recommend is Ethos Travel.
 They have a lot of great tours.
 You can find out more about their tours by clicking here.
 They not only have tours in Sapa but in also some very remote areas outside Sapa.